The Political Heritage of Colonialism in Africa

 2. In societies where colonial governments did bring in traditional authorities to help govern, there was often strong resistance on the part of colonial citizens who viewed these traditional leaders as collaborators.

 3. There were areas in Africa that had a tradition of stateless societies as you learned previously in this module (Activity 2).
 In these contexts, the colonial government was forced to create traditional leaders and institutions where none had existed.
 This proved to be a very difficult task.
+In spite of these difficulties, colonial governments continued to act as if traditional "tribal" systems were the best method of bringing Africans into the colonial government.
+These practices helped in the creation of a social and political system that accentuated ethnic differences.

 Historians who study colonialism point out another way in which colonialism assisted in the creation of ethnicity in Africa.
-Beginning with the conquest of Africa, European powers depended on strategies of “divide and conquer” and then of divide and rule.
+Beginning with the conquest of Africa, European powers depended on strategies of "divide and conquer" and then of "divide and rule."
 In gaining control of African colonies, European powers often played one nation or kingdom against another.
 This tactic made it easier for the European power to gain control of particular areas.
 Once colonial rule was established, governments often accentuated differences between ethnic groups making them suspicious of each other.
 This tactic of divide and rule helped to establish a political system that promoted division based on ethnicity, rather than unity based on a common national identity.
 Imagine the difficulties that a country like Nigeria would face when it became independent if people did not think of themselves as being Nigerians, but instead identified themselves by their ethnicity-Igbo, Hausa, Yoruba, or one of the other 70 ethnic groups in Nigeria.

 Moreover, for a system that plays one group against another to work, it has to benefit one group more than it benefits others.
 The privileged group will naturally do all that they can to politically protect their privilege, while the disadvantaged groups will attempt to change the situation so as to gain their own advantage.
 Can you see how these practices would cause real problems for independent African governments?